Basilica of Saint Severinus, Bordeaux: Foundation legends

 Named after the fourth bishop and patron saint of Bordeaux, the history of the basilica begins with the founding of the Abbey of Saint Severinus in the 4th century.

 Saint Severinus, born in the Levant, arrived in Bordeaux in the 4th century and met Bishop Amandus.
-Gregory of Tours tells the story in his work In Gloria Confessorum: "the Bishop Amandus who governs the church of Bordeaux has a dream one night in which the Lord says to him, 'Lift up and go meet my servant Severin...', and now Saint Severin was coming to meet him.
+Gregory of Tours tells the story in his work In Gloria Confessorum: "the Bishop Amandus who governed the church of Bordeaux had one night a dream in which the Lord said unto him, 'Rise up and go thou forth to meet my servant Severin...', and lo, there indeed was Saint Severin coming to meet him.
 Approaching one another, they greeted each other by name, threw themselves in each other's arms, prayed, kissed and entered the church singing psalms".
 Thus Severinus became bishop of Bordeaux.

 Another legend involving the basilica is that of the Oliphant of Roland (nephew to Charlemagne and famous for his death at Roncevaux) being placed on the altar by the emperor while carrying the remains of the valiant knight.
 The famous Song of Roland recounts this: "Vint a Burdeles, la citet de...
 Desur l’alter seint Sevrin le baron Met l’oliphan plein d’or e de manguns: Li pelerin le veient ki la vunt".
 A Great Step in the Way of Compostela in the Middle Ages, the pilgrims are invited to pass by Saint Severinus to contemplate this relic.